apetrone11235/angela-petrone.github.io/_posts/2019-01-30-Bryce Harper.md

 F-statistic: 80.29 on 2 and 17 DF,  p-value: 2.182e-09
 ```

+These results looked good to me and aligned with the projections on [Baseball-Reference.com](https://www.baseball-reference.com/teams/PHI/2018.shtml), so I moved on to running a regression to predict wins using run difference

 #### Wins
 ```
 Wins = lm(W ~ RD, data = Phillies)